 I challenge you to resist that primal urge

-A few years ago in the UK, the average age of people getting married for the first time was 31 for a woman and 33 for a man.
+A few years ago in the UK, for example, the average age of people getting married for the first time was 31 for a woman and 33 for a man.
 These stats can be interpreted in very different ways.
-If you’re entering your 30s now, you could be sent into a flat spin that causes an impulse grab of your phone to open Tinder, lest you be left on the proverbial shelf.
+If you’re entering your 30s now, you could be sent into a flat spin that causes an impulse grab of your phone to open a dating app, lest you be left on the proverbial shelf.

 Alternatively, I challenge you to resist that primal urge.
 Ponder this for a second: ‘average’ means that by your early 30s only half of the population have actually got married.
 When you consider that of those, nearly half will go on to get divorced, you’re left with the knowledge that, by their early 30s, only about a quarter of the British population have settled with a life partner (though this doesn’t have to be the only trajectory in life).